Tokyo Guide

 Futako-Tamagawa / Yoga

-A popular choice for families with children attending St. Mary’s (boys school) and Seisen (girls school), this area is excellent for those wanting to escape the city but still have convenient access to central locations such as Shibuya.
-The neighborhoods are pleasant and peaceful, and abundant with greenery and larger western-style housing is readily available.
+A popular choice for those families with children attending St. Mary’s (boys’ school) and Seisen (girls’ school), this area is excellent for those wanting to escape the city but still have good commercial/shopping district nearby.
+The neighborhoods are pleasant and peaceful, abundant with greenery and weekend activity for jogging/cycling along Tama river side.

 Denenchofu